Recs Map:

 There's other UES galleries that u can use seesaw to figure out what's good — Michael Werner is another Important German Gallery, Meredith Rosen is small and shows younger/emerging artists which is rare for the neighborhood and I like their leopard-print carpet, and Fleiss-Vallois is a French gallery that's had some great shows.
 The rest is pretty standard Contemporary Art Machine and the former is also included there, it's just a flavor I prefer.
 And Sprueth Magers is cool (another post-Cologne gallery but the building / space is cool is what I mean.
 Architecture u know

-I feel like I don't rlly know what's good in Midtown b/c I haven't worked there.
+I feel like I don't rlly know that much of what's good in Midtown b/c I haven't worked there.
 Similar to FiDi until recently.
 Russian Samovar and Russian Tea Room are popular in the columbia mfa writing program / extended poetry world circle for readings but are both kinda expensive but also cool to go to at least once.
-I'd go to the Xian Famous Foods across from MOMA but it isn't there anymore but it's a chain in the city and it's good.
+There's good food near MOMA on 56th street, tons of asian places.
+Dainobu cool japanese deli, blue willow good Hunan restaurant, dim sum palace solid dimsum, cool sushi place called Kiku that's kinda tucked in.
 Morgan Library is great but expensive but there's a student discount.
 Ppl say good things about Tomi Jazz but I've never been but if ur into live jazz...

 I'm counting Chelsea as midtown cuz i really just mean stuff that isn't uptown or downtown.
-I never really eat over there, there's a pizza place on 10th ave, and there's like good tourist food in the highline / chelsea market that's kinda overpriced but whatever.
+I never really eat over there, there's a pizza place on 10th ave, and there's like good tourist food in the highline / chelsea market that's pretty overpriced but whatever.
+There's this one diner tho, Chelsea Square Restaurant, that's pretty solid.
 Seesaw's good for galleries, Greene Naftali is cool if u don't rlly care about art that much that day b/c they have a ground floor and an 8th floor space and the elevator to the 8th floor space is old and has an operator.
 Paula Cooper's another solid mid-sized gallery that's also affiliated and/or runs 192 books which is a good book store but they only sell new books / art books.
 Printed Matter's a massive zine shop that's an Institution and does have some good stuff but i don't rlly fw the energy.
 Decent way to kill time in the area tho.
 Le Bain is a club that's connected to the Standard Hotel that's one of the only clubs i rlly go to in Manhattan but it needs to be the right night w/ right DJs or it's fried.
-Fried can be fun tho sometimes.
+Fried can be fun tho sometimes, but don't go in the hot tub.
 There's also the Jane Hotel which has a nice coffeeshop during the daytime and I've been to a couple parties / they turn it into a club on weekend nights and the space is big and can be fun sometimes.

 the LES is kinda post-sceney in a way b/c it used to be lit now it's kinda burnt out but it's also like TikTok scene-y.
 I keep using "scene-y" and it's a v relative word in terms of what it means but idk what else to describe it as.
-There's still good shit tho — on the shopping wave Big Ash is v well known, Women's History Museum is rlly sick, in terms of food Kopitiam is a great Malaysian cafe w/ good coffee + basic malaysian food, Aeon books is a good bookstore, Cafe Katja has solid austrian food but no desserts/pastries, grand street pizza is solid, there's this dumpling place on Essex street closed to seward park that i always forget the name of that's great and cheap, Wu's Wonton is solid, and then there's a bunch of bars like Time Again and Clandestino and 169 Bar and restaurants that don't have great food that turn into bar-club hybrids at night like Juku and Shinsen (they're imitating a place called China Chalet that was huge and a real Cultural Phenomenon that closed at COVID and the current version just a shell of that but many such cases tbh).
+There's still good shit tho — on the shopping wave Big Ash is v well known, Women's History Museum is rlly sick, Charlot Abhors A Void in same building and is swag. in terms of food Kopitiam is a great Malaysian cafe w/ good coffee + basic malaysian food, Aeon books is a good bookstore, Cafe Katja has solid austrian food but no desserts/pastries, grand street pizza is solid, there's this dumpling place on Essex street closed to seward park that i always forget the name of that's great and cheap, Wu's Wonton is fine, and then there's a bunch of bars like Time Again and Clandestino and 169 Bar and restaurants that don't have great food that turn into bar-club hybrids at night like Juku and Shinsen (they're imitating a place called China Chalet that was huge and a real Cultural Phenomenon that closed w/ COVID and the current version just a shell of that but many such cases tbh).
 Other bars: Winnie's + Up Stairs Bar have karaoke, Piano's has shows, Home Sweet Home is a bar/club hybrid w/ a decent sized dancefloor.
+All these places kinda fried but convenient location-wise.
+Myrtle-broadway bar-clubs a much better time as far as going out

 Chinatown: Dim sum go go is good, Shanghai 21 is good and if u have enough ppl they have big tables w/ lazy susans which are fun, Kong Sikh Tong is prob my fav place and has this golden lava french toast which goes crazy and a bunch of Hong Kong type noodle / street food otherwise.
 Fanelli's is a burger bar that's good and Historic and im too fried for now, refresh this later